3 Material accounting policies and other explanatory information

 The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.

-B. Other intangible assets
+B. Intangible assets

-Intangible assets comprising software and licenses are amortised on straight line method (SLM) over the useful life of five years, which represents the management's assessment of economic useful life of the other intangible assets.
+Intangible assets comprising software and licenses are amortised on straight line method (SLM) over the useful life of five years, which represents the management's assessment of economic useful life of the these intangible assets.

 3.15 Cash and cash equivalents

-Cash comprises cash on hand and demand deposits with banks.
+Cash comprises cash on hand and deposits with banks.
 Cash equivalents also include short-term (with original maturity of three months or less from the date of acquisition), highly liquid investments that are readily convertible into known amounts of cash and which are subject to an insignificant risk of change in value.

 3.16 Cash flow statement